To make the most of this tutorial, sign up for Serverless Framework’s dashboard account for free:

 First, you'll need to follow some steps to get any CI/CD working with your Framework Pro account.
 The steps are documented here but let's walk through them together.

 When using preview deployments, we'll be deploying to a stage name based on the feature branch name.
 This helps avoid conflicts with resource names because feature branch names should be unique.
+If we are able to work in an environment with multiple AWS accounts, we want to them make sure we use an appropriate, non-production account usually for the deployment of these preview branches.

 2. Get Your GitHub Repo Setup